 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

-A home stay is combined with a 20 hr/week hands-on internship, field trips and an independent study opportunity designed to meet your own learning goals.
+A home stay is combined with a 20 hour per week hands-on internship, field visits, and an independent study opportunity designed to meet individual students' learning goals.
 A field seminar involving local experts and activists provides an intensive immersion into Latin American daily life and culture.

 Bachelors Degree (Undergraduate)

 - International Relations

 - Internship Programs

 - Urban & Regional Planning